Working in the UK for EU Citizens

 - Check out the London Mayor’s European Londoners Hub

-From 1 January 2021 UK employers hiring EU residents will need to become a sponsor of the applicant and fulfil obligations under the UK’s new points-based immigration system, which will apply to all nationalities.
+Since 1 January 2021, UK employers hiring EU residents will need to become a sponsor of the applicant and fulfil obligations under the UK’s new points-based immigration system, which applies to all nationalities.

 EU Post-Transition Business Resource Hub

 Support for firms to adapt to new rules for business and trade.

 Access dedicated post-transition support from our advisers.

 Employing UK Staff in the EU

 Advice on employing UK nationals that work in the EU after the transition period.